dxos/dxos/docs/docs/guide/getting-started.md

 `useQuery` allows you to search the database for objects that match the query.
 In our case, we are searching for objects that have a key and value of `type: 'counter'`.
 The first time this query executes, there is no object that matches it.

-Let's create an empty counter.
+We need an empty counter that we can increment.
 Above the `return` statement, add the following lines:

 ```tsx
 if (space && !counter) {